gllmAR/docsify-lightbox-v5/README.md

 # Docsify lightbox v5

-also work with v4 apparently
+also work with v4 apparently but could break anytime as v5 get eventualy release.

+Include the css and the js in the code

 if sidebar is not functional, this plugin may not work